vitejs/vite/docs/config/index.md

   - contains one of the following file
     - `pnpm-workspace.yaml`

   Accepts a path to specify the custom workspace root.
 Could be a absolute path or a path relative to [project root](/guide/#index-html-and-project-root).
-For example
+For example:

   ```js
   export default defineConfig({